paulmillr/noble-ciphers/README.md

 - 🧂 Compatible with NaCl / libsodium secretbox
 - 🪶 Just 500 lines / 4KB gzipped for Salsa + ChaCha + Poly build

-`_micro` file contains minimal, readable implementation of algorithms.
-Other files contain unrolled loops, which are fast, but less auditable.

 ### This library belongs to _noble_ crypto

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.